 If there’s one thing that we’ve realized after replying to thousands of reader comments, it’s that no two runners are the same.
 A shoe that works perfectly well for one person may not suit the other.

 For example, experienced runners have a higher cushioning tolerance.
 They are perfectly ok with low-profile running shoes for high-mileage runs.

 Others prefer shoes with plenty of cushioning.
-In this category are running shoe models with high-volume midsoles that make long runs comfortable.
-In both cases, the upper needs to breathe well and accommodate the temporary change in foot volume; long-distance runs lead to a swelling effect.
+In this category are running shoe models with cushioned midsoles that make long runs comfortable.
+In both cases, the upper needs to breathe well and accommodate the temporary increase in foot volume; long-distance runs tend to do that.

 So this is how it’s going to play out for this guide: two camps of runners = two shoe categories.

-We’ll begin the guide with the lower-profile trainers first.
+We’ll begin the guide with the low-profile trainers first.
 While these shoes aren’t as punishing as the ones meant for 5K runs, they aren’t fleshed-out cushioned trainers either.
-So there’s a fair bit of overlap with the products mentioned on our ‘shoes for 10K’ guide.
+So there’s a fair bit of overlap between the products mentioned on our ‘shoes for 10K’ guide.

-The second group packs more foam underneath as compared to the low-profile runners.
-However, for this guide, we’ve steered clear of standard running shoes like the Asics Cumulus, the adidas Solar Glide, or the Brooks Ghost.
-The reason?
-If you’re running anything less than a half marathon, you should be able to dial up speed without the midsole getting in your way.
+The shoes within the second group have a softer ride when compared to the low-profile trainers.
+However, for this guide, we’ve steered clear of standard running shoes like the Asics Cumulus, adidas Solarglide, or Brooks Ghost.
+If the running distance is shorter than a half marathon, then you should be able to increase speed without the chunky midsole getting in your way.

-There are no max-cushion shoes either; please refer to this guide for options if that’s an area of interest.
+There are no max-cushion shoes either; please refer to this guide if that’s an area of interest.

 Category 1: Low-profile running shoes for long distances

 Our recommended list is sorted alphabetically, so it’s fortuitous that the adidas SL20 3 features first.